-Rohn: 6 Essential Traits of Good Character
+The 6 Essential Traits of Good Character, According to Jim Rohn

 The following are what I believe to be the basics of good character.
 Miss one of these, and you’ll find a weak link in your character—one that might be your leadership’s undoing.

 Integrity is a good catchword that is similar to character but provides us with a different way of looking at the ideas of character.
 The root of integrity means “whole” or “undivided,” and that’s a terrific way to help us understand what integrity is—an undivided life.
 For example, you don’t act one way in one situation and another in a different situation.
-There is integrity and wholeness to your life.
 Living this way will build trust in your followers.

 It is regularly said that honesty is the best policy, but I would add that honesty is the only policy for great leaders.
 Think about it.
 Why do people hedge the truth?
 Usually for a few basic reasons: They are either afraid of the ramifications or they are trying to hide something.
-Either way, a lack of honesty results in the fact that you destroy the trust of those who follow you.
-Even if you tell them the truth but they know you have lied to others, it will destroy the trust you had with them.
-They find themselves thinking, “If he will lie to them, will he lie to me?”
+Either way, a lack of honesty results in the destruction of the trust of those who follow you.
+Even if you tell them the truth, knowing you have lied to others will destroy the trust they had in you.
+They will find themselves thinking, If he will lie to them, will he lie to me?

 Lee Iacocca became a legend when he said he’d bring Chrysler back from the brink of bankruptcy and would take only a dollar a year in pay.
-This was a classic example of a leader sacrificing for the followers.
-It also showed his understanding of and empathizing with the average line worker.
+This was a classic example of a leader sacrificing for their followers.
+It also showed his understanding of and empathy with the average line worker.
 As a result, the workers of Chrysler rewarded him with an incredible following as they built Chrysler into one of the world’s leading car companies.

 What is it about self-sacrifice that breeds followers?
 Followers don’t mind putting in the hard work.
 They don’t even mind a leader making more money or reaping benefits from their work.
 What followers do mind, though, is when the leader is using them for personal gain.
 People of good character don’t use other people, period.
-So when a leader shows sacrifice of personal gain, it says to the followers that they are willing to come alongside of them—and followers reward that almost universally.
+So when a leader shows sacrifice of personal gain, it says to the followers that they are willing to come alongside them—and followers reward that almost universally.
 A person of good character shows that they can give up personal gain for the good of the whole.

 Followers grow tired of leaders who will have nothing to do with accountability.
 They don’t mind leaders who make mistakes, but they do mind leaders who don’t take responsibility for their mistakes by being accountable.
 When we allow ourselves to be held accountable, our followers know that we are serious about keeping our own house in order, and thus will do a good job in leading the rest of the organization.

 The ability to make decisions—good decisions—about what we will and will not do with our actions is at the core of what we become in regard to our character.
 There will be plenty of options to participate in things that are not moral.
-Everybody has temptations, but a person of good character knows to exercise self-control—literal control over their choices.
+Everybody has temptations, but a person of good character knows to exercise self-control over their choices.
 When people don’t exercise self-control, they sabotage their ability to lead.
 People lose respect for them and will follow less, if at all.
 Self-control is the ability to choose to do the things we should, and to refrain from doing the things we shouldn’t.
 When we exhibit self-control, we again build trust in our followers.
 They respect us and want to follow us.

 Adapted from the Jim Rohn Guide to Leadership